Uptown Girls

 Uptown Girls is a 2003 American comedy drama film directed by Boaz Yakin and starring Brittany Murphy, Dakota Fanning, Heather Locklear, Marley Shelton, Donald Faison, and Jesse Spencer.
-Adapted by screenwriters Julia Dahl, Mo Ogrodnik and Lisa Davidowitz from a story by Allison Jacobs, it focuses on Molly Gunn (Murphy), the naive daughter of a famous rock musician who, after learning her inheritance has been embezzled, finds herself employed as a nanny for a precocious hypochondriac girl named Ray (Fanning) in Manhattan, New York.
+The film was adapted by screenwriters Julia Dahl, Mo Ogrodnik and Lisa Davidowitz from a story by Allison Jacobs.

+The plot focuses on Molly Gunn, the naïve daughter of a famous rock musician who, after learning her inheritance has been embezzled, finds herself employed as a nanny for a precocious hypochondriac girl named Ray (Fanning) in Manhattan, New York.

 Initially panned, the film later gained a more positive reception and has been called a 2000s classic.

 Plot

-Molly Gunn is young woman living off the ample trust fund of her late rock star father, Tommy Gunn, who died in a plane crash alongside Molly's mother when she was a child.
+Molly Gunn is a young woman living off the ample trust fund of her late rock star father, Tommy Gunn, who died in a plane crash alongside Molly's mother when she was a child.
 Molly falls for singer Neal Fox when he plays at her birthday party, thrown by her best friends Huey and Ingrid.
 Molly and Neal spend days and nights of passion sequestered in her apartment, until Neal leaves abruptly and says that he cannot be a part of her disordered life.
-She later discovers that Tommy's accountant has embezzled her money, leaving her penniless and homeless.
-She moves in with Ingrid, on the condition that Molly finds a job.

-She begins working as a nanny for 8-year-old Lorraine "Ray" Schleine, who exhibits obsessive hypochondriac behaviors.
+Molly later discovers that Tommy's accountant has embezzled her money, leaving her penniless and homeless.
+She moves in with Ingrid, on the condition she find a job.
+So, Molly begins working as a nanny for 8-year-old Lorraine "Ray" Schleine, who exhibits obsessive hypochondriac behaviors.

 Ray's mother, Roma, a wealthy music executive, is completely uninvolved in her daughter's life.
-Ray's father is in a coma induced by a stroke, and is being treated at home by a private nurse, which causes Ray to repress her emotions and maintain a strict regimen of orderliness.
+Her father is in a coma induced by a stroke, and is being treated at home by a private nurse, which causes Ray to repress her emotions and maintain a strict regimen of orderliness.
 Despite enjoying ballet, Ray refuses to freestyle and often quotes Mikhail Baryshnikov: "Fundamentals are the building blocks of fun."
 Molly attempts to show her how to have fun, which at first causes conflict between them, but eventually Ray begins to bring her guard down.

 Molly continues to pursue Neal and holds onto his lucky jacket in hopes of seeing him again.
-After a baking accident, Molly causes a fire that damages Neal's jacket.
-She redesigns it to fix the damage, but Neal breaks up with Molly when he sees it, insisting that he has to focus on his music career and does not have time for her flightiness.
-He soon lands a record deal with Roma and has a hit music video with a song that Molly inspired him to write, all while wearing the jacket Molly made.
-Disgusted, Molly agrees to Ingrid's suggestions to sell off her possessions so she can prove that she is growing up.
-However, after a fight, Ingrid kicks Molly out, and Molly goes to live with Huey.
-One night, after fighting with and feeling hurt by Neal again, Molly sleeps at Ray's place after feeling alone at Huey's apartment and finds Neal one morning, having had sex with Roma.
+Thanks to a baking accident, she causes a fire that damages Neal's jacket.
+Molly redesigns it to fix the damage, but Neal breaks up with her when he sees it, insisting that he has to focus on his music career and does not have time for her flightiness.

+Neal soon lands a record deal with Roma and has a hit music video with a song that Molly inspired him to write, all while wearing the jacket she adorned.
+Disgusted, she agrees to Ingrid's suggestions to sell off her possessions so she can prove that she is growing up.
+However, after a fight, Ingrid kicks Molly out, so she goes to live with Huey.
+One night, after fighting with and feeling hurt by Neal again, she sleeps at Ray's place after feeling alone at Huey's apartment and finds Neal one morning, having had sex with Roma.